openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 > **Note:**
 >
-> An illegal path refers to any of the following scenarios:
+> An illegal path refers to any of the following cases:
 >
 > - Path contains illegal characters such as spaces, tabs, line breaks, etc.
 > - Path contains invalid characters such as special characters or control characters.